 It is important to note that quality fishing will not be accomplished "overnight".
-As you read through this plan, bear in mind that the specific activities we have recommended are not one-time inputs, but rather a collection of ongoing management activities that will establish and maintain long-term quality fishing.
+As you read through this plan, bear in mind that the specific activities we have recommended are not onetime inputs, but rather a collection of ongoing management activities that will establish and maintain long-term quality fishing.
 Proper pond management, like the management of any natural resource, is an ongoing process.
 Each management input is recommended individually; however, it should be noted that the management program suffers if all activities are not implemented.
 Feel free to contact us and further discuss management ideas you may have.

 Previous evaluations of Lake Lure have resulted in the thoughtful outline of management options in an effort to approach your stated management goals.
-Our latest findings, as well as management recommendations, result from our most recent visit and are contained within the following pages.
+Our latest findings, as well as results from previously applied management recommendations, are contained within the following pages.